sublimino/nodepdx.github.com/news/_posts/2012-02-10-streaming.md

 slug: streaming
 ---

 So it's Friday and you're coming to NodePDX tomorrow, right?
 Oh.
 [Wat](https://www.destroyallsoftware.com/talks/wat)?
 You're still chillaxing in San Francisco?
 Waiting for the subway in NYC?
 Hanging out in a coffee shop in Amsterdam?

-Well fear not my fellow Nodistas, the entire conference will be streamed live and the talks will be recorded and available for later viewing.
-All of this is happening on the [NodePDX Livestream Channel]http://www.livestream.com/nodepdx](http://www.livestream.com/nodepdx)
+No problem.
+Fear not my fellow Nodistas, the entire conference will be streamed live and the talks will be recorded and available for later viewing.
+All of this is happening on the [NodePDX Livestream Channel](http://www.livestream.com/nodepdx](http://www.livestream.com/nodepdx)

 Also, you may or may not have heard but [New Relic](http://newrelic.com) is sponsoring an open-bar, hosted happy-hour on Saturday night from 6-8pm at [Lotus](http://www.cegportland.com/lotushttp://www.cegportland.com/lotus).
 Come join us!